kjh2159/kjh2159.github.io/_posts/2025-04-21-brightness-android-shell.md

+---
+title: How to Control Brightness in Android Shell
+date: 2025-04-21 17:00:00 +0900
+categories: [Linux, Android]
+tags: [Android, Mobile, Rooting, kernel, brightness]
+---

-# How to control brightness in Android Shell
+# How to Control Brightness in Android Shell

 ## 들어가며